Yxiang-828/Yxiang-828.github.io/cs2107/lect_notes/CS2107_Topic_1_Encryption_Comprehensive.md

 >
 > **Correctness Property**: ∀x, k: D_k(E_k(x)) = x

+> **Definition 1.1a: Plaintext**
+>
+> The original, readable message or data that is input to an encryption algorithm.

+> **Definition 1.1b: Ciphertext**
+>
+> The encrypted output produced by applying the encryption algorithm to the plaintext.
+Ciphertext appears random and unreadable without the decryption key.

 > **Definition 1.2: Cryptographic Security**
 >
 > A cryptographic scheme provides security if an computationally bounded eavesdropper cannot derive useful information about the key k or plaintext x from the ciphertext c.